+Are you planning a visit to Marblehead, Massachusetts?
 There are so many things to do in Marblehead MA, whether you’re just visiting or sticking around for awhile.

-A Quick History of Marblehead
+A Quick Marblehead MA History

 Once you’ve visited Marblehead, it is easy to understand why it is considered one of the top places to live in Massachusetts.
 This close-knit community was started in 1629 by English colonists from the Channel Islands and Cornwall.
-The indigenous Algonquian tribe deeded the town to the colonists in 1684, but unfortunately the tribe was plagued by smallpox and did not survive.

 Although Marblehead began as a fishing village, prior to the American Revolutionary War, this “village” quickly grew into one of the largest towns in the colonies.
 Their fishing and shipbuilding industry grew so large that in 1774 it actually replaced Boston as the main port of entry for goods.

 Marblehead residents have had many claims to fame including the claim of being the birthplace of the United States Navy.
 This claim was the result of the residents of Marblehead owning and manning a ship named Hannah.
 In 1775, the Hannah had become the first vessel to be converted to a warship for use during the American Revolution.
 Although often disputed by the nearby town of Beverly, it was Hannah’s conversion to military service that gave Marblehead bragging rights to allege being the birthplace of the United States Navy.
-In addition to the Hannah, another Marblehead schooner, the Lee, was credited with capturing the Nancy in November of 1775.
-The Nancy proved to be an extremely valuable British ship and once again showed the commitment of Marblehead as a strategic United States Navy port.

 Visiting Marblehead MA